 The link leads to a site called "The Guardian Express" at the URL guardianlv.com.
 'Hey, what's the "lv" stand for?,' one might ask if one cared about such things as accuracy.
 It stands for "Las Vegas," because the website is actually a local community news forum in Nevada, not the prestigious British news outlet.

 The article found on "The Guardian Express" site - posted by a forum member who goes by the moniker "randy77" - is a nearly completely plagiarized story stolen from the latest piece of nonsense published Tuesday by the pseudonymous neocon darling "Reza Kahlili," a serial liar and propagandist beloved by the Bomb Iran crowd who wears a surgical mask in public for absolutely no reason.
 "Kahlili" claims he is a former CIA agent who infiltrated the highest echelons of the Iranian intelligence apparatus and apparently some people believe him.
-He may also be a San Francisco Giants fan, but that might actually be a clever ruse to throw the pursuing mullahs off his trail.
+Judging by his choice of headgear, he may also be a San Francisco Giants fan, but that might actually be a clever ruse to throw the pursuing mullahs off his trail.

 |Yes, he does this.|